 Image courtesy: ZeeNews

 Earlier this week, I saw a striking promotional poster of an upcoming Indian film featuring a famous Indian film star, Amir Khan (top left).
 For a country which takes pride in saying “No sex please, we are Indians”, this is a ground breaking picture.
 As I marveled at the creativity and the marketing genius, social and traditional media quickly began to be filled with the increasing murmur of the poster being offensive to Indian sensitivity.
 The realization dawned that the creative brains behind the poster had begun to achieve what it had set out to achieve; get the upcoming film into social consciousness.
+Speaking of social media and marketing, if you are looking to improve your business website traffic make sure to contact an outsource SEO company.

 And then on my ever entertaining friend Kashif Siddiqui’s FB page, I saw this other poster (top right).
 Creative brains anymore?
 The Amir Khan poster appeared to be a blatant rip-off from the album cover of a Portuguese musician named Quim Barreiros (ref ZeeNews).
 I was taken aback at this possibility.
 Amir Khan is an actor who stands apart from the contemporary class of Indian actors, not only by way of his superb acting talent, but even by way of being righteous.
 He comes across as being original in everything he does.
 He does certain things in public which gives the impression of him holding the high moral ground.
 So why did he get involved in this act of plagiarism?
 And if Amir Khan can do this, what is wrong in me watching pirated films, one may wonder.